Pakhisingh/IPL-Analysis-Project/README.md

-# IPL PERFORMANCE ANALYSIS PROJECT (2021-2023) - INSIGHTS & PREDICTIONS 🏏
+# IPL Performance Analysis Project (2021-2023) INSIGHTS & PREDICTIONS 🏏

 # Problem Statement:
 Sports Basics is a sports blog company that entered into the market recently.